kedacore/keda-docs/content/docs/2.7/scalers/datadog.md

 this parameter is set to `60`, KEDA will poll Datadog for a metric value every 60 seconds while the number of replicas is 0.

-While scaling from 1 to N, the polling interval is controlled by the HPA, not KEDA, using [the `--horizontal-pod-autoscaler-sync-period` parameter to the `kube-controller-manager`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/#options), which by default is 15 seconds.
+While scaling from 1 to N, on top of KEDA, the HPA will also poll regularly Datadog for metrics, based on [the `--horizontal-pod-autoscaler-sync-period` parameter to the `kube-controller-manager`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/#options), which by default is 15 seconds.
 For example, if the `kube-controller-manager` was started with `--horizontal-pod-autoscaler-sync-period=30`, the HPA will poll